tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ## Yggdrasil subnetting

-Yggdrasil is another piece of mesh routing software.
+Yggdrasil is another piece of mesh routing software similar to CJDNS.
 It will give each node (like your Pi, for example) an IPv6 address, but it can also give each node a subnet to distribute to its clients.
 This means that if you connect the WiFi of your Pi, your device can get a unique Yggdrasil address, with all the benefits it provides.
 These include being able to access your device directly, without being NATed or blocked.

 However, the Pi does have a firewall, so various commands need be run to allow access to clients.